pizzadudez/MoodMusic/backend/docs/design.md

 ## Fix Later:

-- Buffer() deprecation warning
+- [x] Buffer() deprecation warning
-- Eliminate useless track inserts (use hash maps to see what to not insert)
+- [ ] Eliminate useless track inserts (use hash maps to see what to not insert)
+- [ ] Handle playlists/tracks with over 100 songs (and playlists when over 20)
+- [ ] Handle songs removed from playlists
+  - [ ] Solution: delete all tracks_playlists relations if tracks no longer in playlist
+  - [ ] Keep songs without playlsits (they will have their own 'pseudo playlist')

 ## Ideas / Questions: